dguarneri71/PnPSearchExtention/README.md

 ### Border Component

 Questo componente permette di definire un area con un bordo in cui inserire altri componenti.
+This component allows you to define an area with a border in which to insert other components.

 <details>
   <summary>Details</summary>